-We collected data for over a year, starting on January 2020, before the outbreak of the pandemic, from followers of the @nytimes in Twitter, and also from Twitter users who follow Twitter accounts of other media, like @ washingtonpost, @WSJ (The Wall Street Journal), @TIME, continuous information television channels like @ FoxNews, or @CNN, and also press agencies like @AP (Associated Press) and @Reuters.
-During the same period, we have also collected the metadata of the publications of the NYT journal, in particular the articles' headers (see "Methods").
+We collected data for over a year, starting on January 2020, before the outbreak of the pandemic, from followers of the @nytimes in Twitter, and also from Twitter users who follow Twitter accounts of other media, like @washingtonpost, @WSJ (The Wall Street Journal), @TIME, continuous information television channels, like @FoxNews, or @CNN and also press agencies like @AP (Associated Press) or @Reuters.
+During the same period, we have also collected the metadata of the publications of the NYT journal, in particular the articles' headers (see Methods).

-In order to automatically determine the topics of discussion in Twitter, we build a hashtag network where two hashtags are connected if they appear in the same tweet (see "Methods").
+In order to automatically determine the topics of discussion in Twitter, we build a hashtag network where two hashtags are connected if they appear in the same tweet (see Methods).
 This link is weighted by the number of different users that used that pair of hashtags, which diminishes the potential influence of automated accounts.

 This semantic network relies on a single assumption: if two hashtags appear in the same tweet, they are likely to refer to the same subject.
-As a given subject may be addressed to by different hashtags, the topics of discussion in the platform are automatically obtained by community detection in the semantic network^{37,38}, and we consider that each community constitutes a topic of discussion in the platform (see "Methods").
-The topics treated in the NYT articles are labelled by the keywords given by the journalists to characterize each article.
+As a given subject may be addressed to by different hashtags, the topics of discussion in the platform are automatically obtained by community detection in the semantic network [26, 27], and we consider that each community constitutes a topic of discussion in the platform (see Methods).

+The topics treated in the NYT articles, are labelled by the keywords given by the journalists to characterize each article.

+A. Topic dynamics

-Topic dynamics.
-The entropy of the vocabulary (hashtags for Twitter and keywords for the NYT journal) allows for a global comparison of the dynamics of the discussion in both media (see "Methods").
-Entropy is a physical quantity widely used in Statistical Physics to characterize the width of a probability distribution, and therefore, the information obtained by the observation of a given event of such distribution.
-This notion is useful in different disciplinary fields and has already been used to capture attention diversity in previous agenda setting studies^{21,38}.
-Low values of entropy indicate that the discussion is concentrated around few hashtags or that the information in the journal can be tagged by a few keywords, while high values reveal that a variety of hashtags or keywords are being used.
+The entropy of the vocabulary (hashtags for Twitter and keywords for the NYT journal) allows for a global comparison of the dynamics of the discussion in both media (see Methods).
+Low values indicate that the discussion is concentrated around few hashtags or that the information can be tagged by few keywords, while high values reveal that many different hashtags or keywords enter in the discussion.

-Figure 1 (top) shows the temporal evolution of the entropy of the hashtags used by the followers of different media.
+Fig. 1 (top) shows the entropy of the hashtags used by the followers of different media.
 The dates of important events are marked as temporal references.

 As the entropy is an extensive variable, it is not surprising to see that the corresponding values are, in general, larger for Twitter than for the NYT, since the number of hashtags is much larger than the number of keywords.

-Also, the entropy curves corresponding to the @nytimes and @CNN followers, who are significantly more numerous than those following the remaining media accounts, are globally larger than the other curves, as more users naturally lead to more hashtag usages.
-The unexpected, opposed situation is observed for the @FoxNews followers, whose entropy is always the lowest in spite of the fact that this is not the smallest group, revealing that
+Also, the entropies corresponding to the @nytimes and @CNN followers, who are significantly more numerous than those following the remaining media accounts, are globally larger than the other curves, as more users naturally lead to more hashtag usages.

+The unexpected, opposed situation is observed for the @FoxNews followers, whose entropy is always the lowest in spite of the fact that this is not the smallest group, revealing that @FoxNews followers use fewer hashtags than expected by their number.
+This is not due to a particular event that could have interested these followers, but it is constant in time, which indicates a characteristic of those users.